Creating connection through food and knowledge-sharing

 Climate and environment | Community engagement | Local regeneration

 When I started foodculture days in 2017, I was frustrated by the inaction of our leaders and realised that we, the people, needed to organise on a collective, grassroots level.
 I was living in Germany at the time, and the creatives of Berlin – including those from the diasporic community – were experimenting with food and artistic practices.
-That’s where I came to understand food as a medium that could encompass many of the themes I was interested in: ecology, gender, imagination, belonging, and more.
+That’s where I came to understand food as a medium that could encompass many of the themes I was interested in: ecology, gender imagination, belonging, and more.

 Our role is to listen to the desires and needs of local communities and organise encounters between people that wouldn’t otherwise meet.

-One of our programmes, Under the Same Sun, was a culinary experience that invited Latin American diasporic communities in Switzerland to reflect on corn as a “biocultural archive”.
+One of our programmes, Under the Same Sun, was a culinary experience that invited Latin American communities in Switzerland to reflect on corn as a “biocultural archive”.
 Participants engaged in hands-on foodmaking – like shaping arepas and wrapping hallacas – while exchanging recipes and stories passed down generations.
-By bringing together local and diasporic communities, the project questioned how knowledge is inherited and transmitted, as well as the hybrid nature of identity in a globalised world.
+By bringing together local and diasporic communities, the project questioned how knowledge is inherited and transmitted, as well as the hybrid nature of identities in a globalised world.

-The programme also brought together artists and non‑artists to create a shared space where food-based cultural practices became a bridge between diverse groups.
-Working in collaboration with KOMÅ Culture Studio, an interdisciplinary culinary space in Switzerland, we connected them with a local corn producer, enabling a shift away from industrial imported corn and fostering more sustainable, locally rooted food practices.
+The programme also brought together artists, cooks and the public to create a shared space where food-based cultural practices became a bridge between diverse groups.
+Working in collaboration with KOMÅ Culture Studio, an interdisciplinary culinary collective in Switzerland, we connected them with Bruno Graf (Ferme du Chateau) , a small scale local corn producer from Payerne.
+This collaboration enabled them to shift away from industrial imported corn and foster more locally rooted, agroecological and collective food practices.
 Projects like these – built on the concept of “radical hospitality” – have facilitated the exchange of knowledge and helped develop strong bonds of solidarity within and between communities.

-I hope politicians and the public will recognise the essential role of socially engaged arts in engaging with urgent issues, in connecting with realities on the ground, and in boldly addressing the root causes of late capitalism, patriarchy, and colonialism.
-That way, we hope to create a more liveable, ethical, and solidarity-based society.
+I hope politicians and the public will recognise the essential role of socially engaged arts in connecting them with realities on the ground and the different ways we can create a more liveable, ethical, and solidarity-based society together.

 Explore more stories of socially engaged arts driving change across Europe.
 View the Stories of Impact map here.